Prahith20/RAG-with-Context-Extrapolation/readme.md

 ## Prerequisites

 - An OpenAI API key and access to `gpt-4o` or `gpt-3.5-turbo` models.
-Save it in .env file in the application **or**
+Save it in .env file in the application.
+**or**
 - Use Ollama models to keep the inference private (Ex: `llama3.1:latest`)